SeanHRN/krita-renpy-scripter/generateRenpyScripting/Generate-Ren'Py-Scripting-VerSean-2.md

 The image definition scripting would have:
 `image mark angry = "mark/expression/angry.png"`

-Suppose you meant to use `expression` just for group organization in Krita, and you don't want it to be in your directory definition.
+If you meant to use `expression`as a layer group just for organization in Krita, and you don't want it to be in your directory definition.
 Exclude it by using the tag: `expression c=f`
 Now the image definition scripting would be:
 `image mark angry = "mark/angry.png"`

+## Exclude System
+---
+If you wish to exclude layer names from the scripting for any reason, this is an option.
+Maybe, like in the Chain example, you have a group meant solely to organize within the Krita file.
+The `chain=false` tag can be used that way, but the `exclude=true` tag will give the same result while being easier to understand in some situations, since it's not flavored to chain names.

+To be clear, `exclude=true` has the same effect as `chain=false` wherever it is used.

+`exclude=true` $\equiv$ `ex=t` $\equiv$ `x=t` $\equiv$ `c=f` $\equiv$ `ch=f` $\equiv$ `chain=false`

+## File Format Priority System
+---
+File Format Priority System: If more than one file format is requested, scripting for both is written, with all but the highest priority commented out:

+`webp` > `png` > `jpg/jpeg`

+However, `webp` (a popular pick for Ren'Py projects) is exported by Krita but not by KBE; I'll see if I can contribute `webp` support.

 ## Settings
 ---
 Access to the settings file `configs.json` is provided in the Scripting Generator window.
+The button will open it in your default editor.
+Aside from the script output template settings, changes will first be applied when you open a new window scripting.

+The `Default` button reverts all settings to their default values.

+`configs.json` includes:

 | Setting                         | Default Value                                                       | What It Does                                                                                                                                                                                                                                                                                                      |
 | ------------------------------- | ------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |